Farmaan02/CivicSense/PR_FIXES_DESCRIPTION.md

 4. All tests pass in CI environment

 ### Docker Deployment
-1. `docker build -t civicsense:latest .` - Docker build succeeds
+1. `docker build -t civicpulse:latest .` - Docker build succeeds
 2. `docker-compose up` - App and MongoDB boot correctly
 3. API can connect to database in Docker environment

 ## Known Issues & Recommendations

 ### OneDrive Path Issues
 The project should not be run from a OneDrive folder as it may cause `EINVAL readlink` errors on Windows.
-Move the project to a non-OneDrive path (e.g., `~/projects/civicsense`) before running.
+Move the project to a non-OneDrive path (e.g., `~/projects/civicpulse`) before running.

 ### Node.js Version
 Ensure you're using Node.js 20.x LTS as specified in `.nvmrc`.
 Using other versions may cause compatibility issues.